austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

 > The Imperials take you two hangars over, where an Imperial Shuttle resides.
-You board the shuttle with one of the three squads and Agent Barda, and are strapped into seats.
+You board the shuttle with the sqaud and Agent Barda, and are strapped into seats.